dannav/tokenize/README.md

 }
 ```

-The above returns `all text without punctuation`.
+The above returns `all words` by splitting the text on all punctuation and spaces.

 ## License
 This project is released under the terms of the MIT LICENSE.